Submit A Tip Alternative Tip Form

 Forcing a Recovery

-If you want to wipe your Chromebook and restore to a clean stable state, you first need to reset your Chrome device.
 A small button can be found underneath your Chrome device, you will need a pin or a paper clip to press the button.
 Hold the button down, and turn on your Chrome device.
 You should see the Chrome OS recovery error message appear.

 Insert your recovery disk, and it should start recovering Chrome OS to factory state.